Ensono/stacks-azure-data/docs/workloads/azure/data/getting_started/ingest_pipeline_deployment_azure.md

 :::note Updating Data Factory resources

 The structure of the data platform and Data Factory resources are defined in the project's code repository, and deployed through the Azure DevOps pipelines.
-Changes to Data Factory resources directly through the UI will lead to them be overwritten when pipelines are next run.
-If you wish to update Data Factory resources, update the appropriate files within the workload (under the `data_factory` path).
+Changes to Data Factory resources directly through the UI will lead to them being overwritten when deployment pipelines are next run.
+See [Data Factory development quickstart](../getting_started/dev_quickstart_data_azure.md#azure-data-factory-development) for further information on updating Data Factory resources.

 :::